 Address: Various locations in County Meath

-The Spirits of Meath Halloween Festival takes place from the 3rd of October to the 7th of November.
+The Spirits of Meath Halloween Festival takes place during October and the beginning of November.
 There are various events taking place throughout County Meath and includes:

 - Farmophobia (see Causey Farm above)